-Impairment of Long-Lived Assets
+Impairment of Long-Lived Assets including Intangible Assets

 The Company continually evaluates whether events and circumstances have occurred that indicate the remaining estimated useful life of long-lived assets may warrant revision or that the remaining balance may not be recoverable.
 These factors may include a significant deterioration of operating results, changes in business plans, or changes in anticipated cash flows.
 When factors indicate that an asset should be evaluated for possible impairment, the Company reviews long-lived assets to assess recoverability from future operations using undiscounted cash flows.
 If future undiscounted cash flows are less than the carrying value, an impairment is recognized in earnings to the extent that the carrying value exceeds fair value.
-No material impairments were recorded during the years ended December 31, 2011, 2010 and 2009.